Refitting the West’s Winning Economic Model

 To commemorate its founding 25 years ago, PS will be republishing over the coming months a selection of commentaries written since 1994.
 In the following commentary, Edmund S. Phelps proposes measures to remedy a damaging flaw in the system of competitive capitalism.

 NEW YORK – The advantages of the West’s economic system defeated communism in Eastern Europe and set back economic nationalism and populism in much of the Third World.
 Yet, in the West itself, a flaw in the system has become glaring – and damaging – to all.

-The system no longer offers a fifth or more of its active-age members enough economic opportunity to integrate them into society.
-In the U.K. and U.S., pay has fallen too low for the self-support and job stability of low-end workers.
+The system no longer offers one-fifth or more of its active-age members enough economic opportunity to integrate them into society.
+In the United Kingdom and United States, pay has fallen too low for the self-support and job stability of low-end workers.
 In Western Europe and Canada, to varying degrees, such low pay is ruled out by law or wage-setting bodies, but these block low-end workers from jobs.
-The resulting idleness, deprivation, drugs and crime pose costs and hazards to everyone.
+The resulting idleness, deprivation, drugs, and crime pose costs and hazards to everyone.

 With damage so widespread, a broad-based political bargain to correct the flaw is now feasible.
 To conceive the needed package of reforms, though, we must first understand the West’s economic model: how its parts were designed to work and how it can be refitted to regain its capabilities.